Connerrrrr/CSCD01CourseWork/a1/README.md

 ![alt text](https://github.com/UTSCCSCD01/course-project-apple_team/blob/master/a1/Images/FeatureEngineering.svg "Feature Engineering")

-The **_feature extraction_** module can be used to extract features in a format supported by machine learning algorithms from datasets consisting of formats such as text and image.
-Where **_PatchExtractor_** can extract patches from a collection of images, **_Vectorizers_** and the **_Transformer_** are used to transform list of feature-values into vectors and **_FeatureHasher_** will turn sequences of feature names into matrices.
+The **_feature extraction_** module can be used to extract features in a format supported by machine learning algorithms from datasets consisting of text and image formats.
+Where **_PatchExtractor_** can extract patches from a collection of images, **_Vectorizers_** and the **_Transformer_** are used to transform a list of feature-values into vectors, and **_FeatureHasher_** will turn sequences of feature names into matrices.

-The **_feature selection_** module can be used for feature selection/dimensionality reduction on sample sets, either to improve estimators’ accuracy scores or to boost their performance on very high-dimensional datasets.
+The **_feature selection_** module can be used for feature selection/dimensionality reduction on sample sets to improve estimators’ accuracy scores or boost their performance on very high-dimensional datasets.
 Note that **_RFE_** and **_RFECV_** are for ranking features while other classes are for selecting features.

 --------

 ### Modeling

-The modeling module is the place to train the dataset, which is the most exciting part in machine learning, and consists of two main sections, i.e. supervised models and unsupervised & semi-supervised models.
+The modeling module is the place to train the dataset, which is the most exciting part of machine learning, and consists of two main sections, i.e., supervised models and unsupervised & semi-supervised models.
 They both inherit from **_BaseEstimator_** class and include various **_Mixins_**, which can be viewed as interfaces with implemented methods.
 The Mixin pattern is an example of enforcing the **_dependency inversion principle_**, achieving the **_low coupling_**.

 #### Supervised Models